If you or your employer want to discuss ending your employment on agreed terms, the best approach is to have a protected conversation.

 For more tips on getting the best deal, read these tips about negotiating a better settlement agreement.

 Your employer should give you a reasonable period of time to consider any proposed settlement agreement.
 ACAS recommends ten days, although employers rarely give this long in practice.

 You will need to get legal advice on any proposed settlement agreement.
 Otherwise, it won’t be legally binding.

 We recommend that you speak to a solicitor at an early stage.
 There may well be scope for negotiating a better settlement agreement.

-Need help negotiating a settlement agreement?
+Need help with a protected conversation?

 From a landline: 0800 531 6050